vipileggi/covid-19-wastewater/metadata.md

     -   `cpTP24h`: A time proportional 24-hour composite sample generally collected by an autosampler.
     -   `cpFP24h`: A flow proportional 24-hour composite sample generally collected by an autosampler.
     -   `grb`: A single large representative grab sample.
-    -   `grbCp8h`: An 8-hour composite with 8 grab samples each taken once per hour, generally manually performed.
+    -   `grbCp8h`: An 8-hour composite sample composed of 8 grab samples each taken once per hour, generally manually performed.
-    -   `grbCp3h`: A 3-hour composite with 3 grab samples each taken once per hour, generally manually performed.
+    -   `grbCp3h`: A 3-hour composite sample composed of 3 grab samples each taken once per hour, generally manually performed.
     -   `grbCp3`: A grab-composite sample composed of 3 separate grab samples.
-    -   `mooreSw`: Moore swab passive sample.
+    -   `mooreSw`: Moore swab passive sample in constact with the wastewater stream for more than 24-hours.
     -   `other`: Other type of collection method.
 Add description to `collectionOther`.

 -   **collectionOther**: Description for other type of method not listed in `collection`.